BSc Pharmacology: Career, Course, Skills, Scope, Options, Outlook, Challenges

 • University Professor

-In these positions, you may work in a variety of settings, such as pharmaceutical companies, hospitals, research institutes, government agencies, and universities.
+In these positions, you may work in various settings, such as pharmaceutical companies, hospitals, research institutes, government agencies, and universities.

-A BSc in Pharmacology can also provide a strong foundation for further education, such as a Master's or PhD degree, which can lead to more advanced and specialized careers in the field.
+A BSc in Pharmacology can also provide a strong foundation for further education, such as a Master's or PhD degree, leading to more advanced and specialized careers.
 Some examples of advanced positions that you may be qualified for with additional education include:

 • Pharmaceutical Executive